future-proof-tn/randev-guide/docs/user-guide/index.md

 Just like you can add a reminder for a booking, you can remove one.

-To do that you need to open the Randev application, click on the dropdown menu on the top of the page.
-After that click on agenda and last my bookings.
+To do that you need to open the Randev application

+ Click on the dropdown menu on the top of the page

+ Click on agenda and last my bookings

  In this section you would find all the bookings that you have.

 Click on the bell icon and a pop-up would show up with an edit and a delete icons